AgnostiqHQ/covalent/doc/source/tutorials/tutorial_guide.rst

 This guide will cover things that should be taken care of while writing tutorials for Covalent.
 It can also be seen as a way to highlight covalent's strenghts in real world projects.

 .. note:: This is a basic structure and can be modified depending on what kind of tutorial is being written.
-Since it is not a full-fledged template it gives the author some leeway to write however they deem the tutorial fit.
+Since it is not a full-fledged template it gives the author leeway to write however they deem the tutorial fit.

 ===========
 Readability